dubrie/dubrie.github.io/docs/books.md

 # Books

 ## Active Books
-- We Need To Hang Out: A Memoir Of Making Friends by Billy Baker
-- An Elegant Puzzle: Systems of Engineering Management by Will Larson
+- Infinite Jest by David Foster Wallace
+- Cancel Culture by Jenny Morgan

 ## Up Next
 - The Human Element by Loran Nordgren
-- Infinite Jest by David Foster Wallace
 - Earthly Order: How Natural Laws Define Human Life by Saleem H. Ali
 - How to Measure Anything by Douglas W. Hubbard
 - Build: An Unorthodox Guide to Making Things Worth Making by Tony Fadell